As officials searched for Charlie Kirk's shooter, suspect confessed to his partner, prosecutor says

 Robinson’s mother told investigators that their son had turned hard left politically in the last year and became more supportive of gay and transgender rights, Gray said.

-Those decisions prompted several conversations in the household, especially between Robinson and his father.
-They had different political views and Robinson told his partner in a text that his dad had become a “diehard MAGA” since Trump was elected.
+Robinson and his father had different political views, the prosecutor said, and Robinson told his partner in a text that his dad had become a “diehard MAGA” since Trump was elected.

 Robinson’s mother recognized him when authorities released a picture of the suspect and his parents confronted him, at which time Robinson said he wanted to kill himself, Gray said.